HomeSite Map

 Recording History

-The first time The Beatles brought "Devil In Her Heart" to a recording studio was for a BBC radio broadcast.
+The first time The Beatles brought "Devil In Her Heart" into a professional recording studio was for a BBC radio broadcast.
 On July 16th, 1963, Terry Henebery produced their recording of the song at BBC Paris Studio in London between 8:45 and 10:30 pm for the tenth edition of their radio show “Pop Go The Beatles,” which aired on August 20th, 1963, between 5 and 5:29 pm and appears on the EP “Baby It’s You.”

-Having just recorded the song for the BBC and having it fresh in their minds, The Beatles thought it would be a good contender for possible inclusion on their second British album as they entered EMI Studios two days later, July 18th, 1963, which was their first day of recording for the album "With The Beatles."
+Having just recorded the song for the BBC and having it fresh in their minds, The Beatles thought it would be an excellent contender for possible inclusion on their second British album as they entered EMI Studios two days later, July 18th, 1963, which was their first day of recording for the album "With The Beatles."
 This evening session in EMI Studio Two, which ran from 7 to 10:45 pm, commenced with starting and completing “You Really Got A Hold On Me” and then laying the groundwork for “Money (That’s What I Want).”
 At approximately 9, they began work on “Devil In Her Heart” as their third song of the evening.
 Three live takes were made of the complete song, all four group members playing their usual instruments with all lead and background singing.
 "Take three" was deemed the best.

 Three overdubs were then performed on top of "take three," which included extra guitar flourishes from George Harrison, double-tracked lead vocals during the verses, and Ringo playing maracas.
 This brought it to "take six," completing the song as we hear it today.
-The song was finished by approximately 10 pm, which freed them up to attempt recording of the ballad “Till There Was You,” although they ultimately left this for another time.
+The song was done by approximately 10 pm, which freed them up to attempt recording of the beautiful ballad “Till There Was You,” although they ultimately left this for another time.

 The mono mix of the song (from "take 6") was performed on August 21st, 1963 in the control room of EMI Studio Three, as was the rest of the album that was completed by that point.
 Only producer George Martin and engineers Norman Smith and Geoff Emerick were present for this session.
 This is the mono mix heard on the British "With The Beatles" album.